yangxiufengsia/PMCTS/README.md

 To Run parallel MCTS algorithms for penalized logP optimization:

-> cd logp/

 > mpiexec -n 4 python h_mcts.py

 > mpiexec -n 4 python d_mcts.py

 > where 4 is the number of cores or processes to use.

-To Run parallel MCTS algorithms for wavelength optimization:

-> cd wavelength/

-> mpiexec -n 4 python h_mcts.py

-> mpiexec -n 4 python d_mcts.py

-> where 4 is the number of cores or processes to use.
+You can use more cores by changing 4 to 1024 for example.